kc-workspace/kcws-js/common/reviews/api/github-actions.api.md

 }

 // @public
-export class IOContextPlugin implements ContextPlugin<BaseContext, "io"> {
+export class IOContextPlugin implements IIOContextPlugin {
     // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@kcws/github-actions" does not have an export "cp"
     //
     // (undocumented)